 Teen discipline isn’t about punishment.
-Rather, it’s about making sure that teens stay safe and teaching them how to choose healthy behaviors.
-Additionally, teen discipline helps maintain a harmonious family environment.
+Rather, disciplining teenagers is about making sure that they stay safe and teaching them how to choose healthy behaviors.
+Additionally, positive teenage discipline strategies help maintain a harmonious family environment.

 In teens, the prefrontal cortex, the part of the brain that controls self-regulation, is underdeveloped.
 Therefore, they have less control over their impulses than adults do.
-Consequently, this leads to poor decisions, teenage behavior issues, and teenage risk behaviors.
+Consequently, this can lead to poor decisions, behavioral addictions, and teenage risk behaviors.

 The Relational Groundwork for Teen Discipline

 When considering how to discipline a teenager, parents need to look at their overall relationship with their children.
-Effective teen discipline is based on open communication, trust, and unconditional love.
+Effective teenage discipline strategies are based on open communication, trust, and unconditional love.
 In order for teen discipline to work, communication and negotiation are necessary.

 To begin with, parents and teens work well together when they respect each other’s thoughts and opinions.
 Moreover, children need to feel accepted and loved no matter what.
 Therefore, parents must make it clear that it’s okay to make mistakes, starting when they are a young child and continuing into adolescence.

 Furthermore, the goal of discipline is not making teens behave the ways parents want them to.
-Rather, discipline is about helping teens learn life skills, self-regulation, and appropriate behavior.
+Rather, disciplining teenagers is about helping them learn life skills, emotional self-regulation, and appropriate behavior.

 Parents can use various approaches to teen discipline.
 Two common types of parenting styles are authoritarian and authoritative.
 Specifically, while the words “authoritarian” and “authoritative” are similar, authoritarian parenting is very different from authoritative parenting.

 Authoritarian parents typically choose punishment vs. discipline.
 Specifically, they value obedience and believe that children are naturally strong-willed and self-indulgent.
 Thus, they use punishment as a way to break the will of the child.
 Hence, teens don’t have the opportunity to learn self-discipline or self-regulation.
 As a result, teens with authoritarian parents tend to be depressed and have lower self-esteem than those with authoritative parents.

-In one study, researchers looked at parents who used psychological manipulation to control their teens’ behavior—including invoking feelings of guilt, withdrawing love, fostering anxiety, or other manipulative tactics.
+In one study, researchers looked parents who used psychological manipulation to control their teens’ behavior—including invoking feelings of guilt, withdrawing love, fostering anxiety, or other manipulative tactics.
 They found that this kind of psychological pressure affected teens’ ability to be independent and close in relationships even years later as young adults.